-To avoid serious or fatal injury, do not occupy raised fishing seats WARNING when boat speed exceeds 5 MPH.
+WARNING to avoid serious of latar injury, when boat speed exceeds 5 MPH.
+To avoid serious or fatal injury, do not occupy raised fishing seats

 If your seat will not raise up to the proper height, adjust the screw approximately 1/4 (one-quarter) turn in a counter-clockwise direction and try the pedestal again.